 Vaginal Oestrogen

-What is some vaginal oestrogen?
+What are some forms of vaginal oestrogen?

 In Vaginal Atrophy: Diagnosis & Treatment – Treatment: Topical Estrogen the Mayo Clinic include: